 Mundoo Island is a privately owned cattle & sheep station only 1.5 hours drive south of Adelaide in the Coorong on the Fleurieu Peninsula, South Australia.
-Access is gained via Goolwa and Hindmarsh Island.
+Private only access is gained via Goolwa and Hindmarsh Island.

 This unique property is the last farming property on the River Murray - where the river meets the sea.

 The station is run over a series of islands nestled in the mouth of the River Murray, the largest being Mundoo Island - 3,000 acres (approx 1,200 hectares).

-The fresh water passes through the barrages (under normal river flow) and mixes with the salt water corridor of the Coorong, flowing out to the Southern Ocean via the Murray mouth, taking with it the accumulated salts and nutrients from the entire length of the Murray-Darling Basin System.
+The fresh water passes through the barrages (under normal river flow) and mixes with the salt water corridor of the Coorong, flowing out to the Southern Ocean via the Murray mouth, taking with it the accumulated salts, pollutants and nutrients from the entire length of the Murray-Darling Basin System.

 Three of the five River Murray Barrages, in the Coorong at the end of the river, dissect Mundoo Island Station.

-Thus, our islands have the salt water of the Coorong on one side and the fresh water of the River Murray on the other.
+Thus, our islands have the salt water of the Coorong on one side and the fresh water of the River Murray on the other which provides us with a unique ecosystem.

-Book a historical station tour or birdwatching tour - marvel at the diversity of the unique freshwater / saltwater environments providing varied habitat for numerous bird species.
+You can book a historical station tour or birdwatching tour - marvel at the diversity of the unique freshwater / saltwater environments providing varied habitat for numerous bird species.
 Bring your binoculars for your birding adventure on Mundoo Island, adjacent the Coorong waterbody and Lake Alexandrina.
 Photography tours are also available.
-Further details on our Tourism Tab above.
+Further details are available on our Tourism Tab above.

 Please contact us with your enquiries.